leewaller93/whiteboard-backend/README.md

 ```

 - **Note:** You must be logged in to git and have push access.
 The backend deploy is now fully automated—no need to visit the Render dashboard.
 - **After running this script,** your demo data and code will be live for everyone.
+The frontend will always be deployed.

 ### Windows Users: PowerShell Alternative
 If you are on Windows and do not have bash, copy and paste these commands into PowerShell: